massive-data-computing/_massive-data-computing.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Chun-Hee Lee is an assistant professor in School of Computer Science and Engineering at Kyungpook National University.
+His research interests include 1) large scal data analysis and management (knowledge graphs, geo-social networks, simuation data and AI-related data) 2) knowledge-based systems (knowledge presentation and engineering, knowledge graph embedding and knowledge model compression), and 3) Research on accelating AI systems.